rgplantz/itco_x86-64/about.md

 permalink: /about/
 ---

 I wrote these documents in markdown.
+If you would like a local copy so you can read them off line, download the source code files.
+If you go back to my home (bottom of this page), I'm posting some comments about using the markdown files.